artofrawr/multiple-nextjs-apps/README.md

 ## !!!
 Please note !!!
 (10/2020) This proof of concept is outdated.
-I'll try to update its dependencies if and when I find a chance.
-In the meantime please treat it as a theoretical illustration of the concept.
+NextJS now fully supports setting base paths.
+See: https://nextjs.org/blog/next-9-5 I'll try to update the repo when I can.

 # multiple-nextjs-apps
 An example for running multiple Next.js apps on the same domain.